-The Company recognises that the Bill of Rights encompassed in our Constitution is the foundation of freedom, justice and peace in South Africa and accordingly subscribes to the principles laid out therein.
+The Company recognises that the Bill of Rights encompassed in the South African Constitution is the foundation of freedom, justice and peace in South Africa and accordingly subscribes to the principles laid out therein.
+The Company similarly subscribes to the equivalent rights in the countries in which it operates in.